choraria/workspacedevs.com/src/people/brian-bennett.md

 website: https://ohheybrian.com
 ---

-I'm a teacher and hobby programmer.
-I use Apps Script to automate as much as possible to cut down on waste improve efficiency.
-In my spare time, I use Python to create apps and extensions around our LMS.
+I'm a teacher turned instructional coach.
+I use Apps Script to build tools for efficiency.
+Past experiments include [Endnote Generator](https://github.com/bennettscience/endnotes) and [DocuTube](https://github.com/bennettscience/docutube) (now archived).
+You can see other snippets and examples on [my blog](https://blog.ohheybrian.com/tag/google-apps-script/).
+Aside from Apps Script, I use Python to create extensions and apps to extend our LMS for teachers and students.